 At a price that’s affordable for the DIY hobbyist, the ShopSeries scroll saw offers worthy functionality.
 It uses pin-end blades, but it can use pinless with an adapter that must be purchased separately.
 It has an impressive 2.5-inch depth of cut, but the throat length is a somewhat shallow 16 inches deep.
 The 1.2-amp motor pushes variable speed from 500-1,700-SPM which should be sufficient for most projects.
 The platform tilts to 45 degrees for bevels, but only to the left.
 A two-year warranty is included.

-The first issue with this saw is that the blade needs to be reset often since it constantly goes out of square.
+The first issue with this best scroll saw is that the blade needs to be reset often since it constantly goes out of square.
 We failed to readjust the first time and snapped the bottom of the blade.
 Also, the insert that surrounds the blade is set too low for the table.
 It’s only a small difference, but it’s enough to snag your piece as you try to feed it through.
 You’ll have to lift your piece over the lip for continuous movement.
 This causes loads of extra vibration and makes it very difficult to achieve a clean looking cut.

 6. PORTER CABLE Scroll Saw